Whirlpool (1959 film)

-It was shot at Pinewood Studios and on location in the Rhineland including Koblenz and Cologne.
-The film's sets were designed by the art director Jack Maxsted.

 Plot summary

-A beautiful girl Lora (Juliette Gréco) asks Rolph (O. W. Fischer) if she can travel on his barge down the Rhine.
-Rolph agrees to this and helps her to escape the clutches of murderer Herman (William Sylvester), who is obsessed with Lora.
+A beautiful girl Lora asks Rolph if she can travel on his barge down the Rhine.
+Rolph agrees to this and helps her to escape the clutches of murderer Herman, who is obsessed with Lora.

 The local police approach Rolph and ask him to work together with them to lure Herman on board the barge using Lora as bait.
 Herman manages to hide on board and then takes control of Rolph's barge using a gun he has.
 Rolph and Lora manage to overpower Herman and throw him overboard where he is dragged under the barge into one of the side paddles where he is killed.